Andrew-McGee/foam/README.md

 - Settings menu items get css style overridden
 - Need a timeout if ampache host unreachable in order to sign in again
 - Long album/playlists get tracks truncated
+- Sometimes the track timer glitches after seeking with the slider

 ## Contributions
 Once I have a working release then contributions and suggestions always welcome.